MarianneUK/EliBreMusic/README.md

   - Media:
     - All images load on the page.
 All images have alt text equivalent in a contrasted color if not loading or for visually impaired users.
 Working as expected.

-  - Responsiveness
+  - Responsiveness:
     - Responsiveness has been more challenging than expected.
 After adding all media queries, the site was not behaving accordingly.
-While testing on various viewport
+While testing on various viewport, I noticed that previously centered elements would move out of their original places.
+From now on, I will start with a mobile-first design and work my way up to wider viewports.

   - Footer:
     - Spotify follow button - When the Follow button is clicked, a pop-up window opens to Eli Bre's Spotify page.
 I suspect that once you follow the artist, the button becomes obsolete.